US judge strikes down Missouri gun law as unconstitutional

 The federal legislation toughened background checks for the youngest gun buyers, keeps firearms from more domestic violence offenders and helps states put in place red flag laws that make it easier for authorities to take weapons from people adjudged to be dangerous.

-Associated Press writer Heather Hollingsworth contributed to this report from Kansas City, Missouri.
+Associated Press writer Heather Hollingsworth and Margaret Stafford contributed to this report from Kansas City, Missouri.